rafayhanan/MovFlix/README.md

 # MovFlix
-A movie listing mobile app made using flutter and TMDB API.
+A movie listing mobile app made using flutter and tmdb Api.

 ## Prerequisites
 - Flutter SDK